 By clicking a retailer link you consent to third-party cookies that track your onward journey.
 This enables W? to receive an affiliate commission if you make a purchase, which supports our mission to be the UK's consumer champion.

-Airport parking prices have rocketed by 38% since 2019, according to Holiday Extras, regardless of when you book.
+Airport parking prices rocketed by 38% between 2019 and last year, according to Holiday Extras, regardless of when you book.

-Fail to book ahead and you could find yourself paying £616 per week at Heathrow, and over £400 per week at Birmingham, Gatwick, Manchester and Stansted.
+Fail to book ahead and you could find yourself paying £686 per week to park at any of Heathrow terminals and over £400 per week at Birmingham, Gatwick, Manchester and Stansted.
 Even booking a few hours in advance can be significantly cheaper than the price if you turn up and pay.

 But being organised isn’t the only way to minimise your airport parking spend.
 Follow our tips below to ensure you don’t fork out hundreds of pounds before you’ve even left home soil.